 Why Is Welding In Demand Right Now?

 Welding is joining two or more parts of a material, usually metal or thermoplastic, with the help of high heat to melt the parts together and allow them to cool down, causing fusion.
-This is what you basically learn at a welding school.
+This is what you basically learn at a welding trade school.
 The American welding industry has seen a rapid rise in recent years with new construction projects, manufacturing plants, and building sites.
 And this gives you a major reason to join a welding school.

 According to Career Explorer by Sokanu, it is expected that the US will need 30,300 welders over the next ten years.
 The number includes the 22,500 additional welders and the retirement of 7,800 existing welders.